 They approached me about participating in a biographical documentary project.
 You’re probably wondering my first thought was.
 It certainly seems self-serving.
 Who wants to hear my story?
 I didn’t want this to be another example of a fading star trying to grasp a last few minutes of fame.

-But the more we talked, the more I realized that a story about my life isn’t about me as much as it’s about fighting to get where you want to be and questioning whether you’re doing the right thing along the way.
+But the more we talked, the more I realised that a story about my life isn’t about me as much as it’s about fighting to get where you want to be and questioning whether you’re doing the right thing along the way.
 In short, participating in this project could help others see that there’s a whole lot of life out there if we choose to live it and take advantage of opportunities to find beauty and joy as we do.